MODERN FOREIGN LANGUAGES

 - Children develop an appreciation of a variety of stories, songs, poems and rhymes in French that are delivered through the curriculum content.

-- We follow the Lightbulb Languages MFL scheme of work.
+- We follow the Twinkl French scheme of work.

 Our MFL curriculum ensures that children develop their knowledge of where different languages, including the range of home languages spoken by the families of the school, as well as French, are spoken in the world.
 Varied learning experiences ensure that languages are celebrated throughout the school community whilst providing a context for language learning and developing the children’s understanding of different cultures.

-Please see our Modern Foreign Languages Policy and Scheme Overview for more information.
+Please see our Modern Foreign Languages Policy and Progression Map for more information.